 - 1/4 cup whole milk

 - 2/3 cup 3 oz all-purpose flour or 3/4 cup (3 oz) cake flour

 - 3 tablespoons unsweetened cocoa powder

-- 2 tablespoons sour cream, not lite!
+- 2 tablespoons sour cream, full fat, not light

 - 1 1/2 oz unsweetened chocolate chopped